 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Lawsuit – tenants do have the right to file a suit against the landlord in justice court to make the repairs.
+- Lawsuit – Tenants do have the right to file a suit against the landlord in justice court to make the repairs.
+Tenant’s must be current on their rent and the repair and deduct remedy may only be used every six months.

 Retaliation against tenants for requesting repairs that affect habitability is illegal under Mississippi law.
 Retaliatory acts include: